|

 by Doug Ward |

-The Feast of Pentecost has several rich layers of meaning in Jewish
+The Feast of Pentecost has several rich layers of meaning in

-tradition.
-It is the Feast of Firstfruits, a festival of the spring harvest in
+Jewish tradition.
+It is the Feast of Firstfruits, a

 Significantly, all of these layers of meaning are carried forward and